GsDevKit/GsDevKit_seaside31/docs/gettingStartedWithSeaside.md

 ### Start the web server

-To start the web server from within tODE, execute teh following at the tODE shell:
+To start the web server from within tODE, execute the following at the tODE shell:

 ```
 tode 1 > /home/seaside/seasideWebServer --start